Kathmandu Durbar Square

 1. Carry personal ID certificates (passports).

-3. “Namaste” is widely practiced in Nepal so you can use Namaste instead of hello/hi to begin any conversation.
+3. “Namaste” is widely practiced in Nepal, so you can use Namaste instead of hello/hi to begin any conversation.
 Nepalese adore the foreigners using Namaste.

 5. Most of the Nepalese know the English language, so you can easily communicate with locals.